-Growing share of savings spent on school tech costs by low income families in savings program23 January 2018
+Growing share of savings spent on school tech costs by low-income families in savings program

 Since 2003 more than 36,000 people have saved with Saver Plus.
 Independent research by RMIT University found that three years after completing Saver Plus 87 per cent of participants continued to save.
 Participants also reported having more control over their finances and improved wellbeing.

 ANZ Group Executive Australia Fred Ohlsson said ANZ was proud to be assisting thousands of lower-income Australians get on top of their money and achieve long term financial stability.
 “Our recent Financial Wellbeing Survey has shown more than 20 per cent of Australians have no savings.